-NYC is a cultural melting pot, rich with global and local traditions.
-It is our diversity that makes our City great.
+New York City is made up of many cultures and is rich with global and local traditions.
 However, the reality is that not all residents share equal access and opportunity to health care and resources.
 Wellbeing is too often impacted by structural barriers – racism, inequality, and injustice – that impact health outcomes and disproportionally burden communities during public health emergencies.

 As the City’s workplace wellness group, WorkWell NYC believes that every person should have the opportunity to live their healthiest life, regardless of their age, race, ethnicity, gender identity, sexuality, or ability.
 We are committed to addressing matters of inequity and providing platforms to educate and develop structural solutions to health and wellness in and out of work.
 This begins with the launch of Project B.U.I.L.D--Building Understanding, Inclusion, Learning and Diversity—an initiative that serves to: